mion158/nlp-assignments/Generating texts/README.md

-Has two types:

-Type 1: build and train the model with target sentence sequence --> teacher forcing method to train seq2seq decoders
+build and train the model with target sentence sequence --> teacher forcing method to train seq2seq decoders

-Type 2: test the model without target sentence sequence --> need to decode step by step
+test the model without target sentence sequence --> need to decode step by step

 - seq2seq models are deep learning models that use recurrent neural networks like LSTMs to generate output.
 - Seq2seq networks encompass two main parts: